metno/emep-ctm/Input.rst

     there are 12 monthly values for each field.
 This format cannot be combined with other formats.

-Using and combining gridded Emissions
+Using and combining gridded emissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 These gridded emission files are controlled via the ``config_emep.nml``